micmejia/bible-dump/NKJV/Numbers/Num 8.md

 So you shall bring the Levites before the Lord, and the children of Israel shall lay their hands on the Levites;

 ###### 11
-and Aaron shall [^b]offer the Levites before the Lord _like_ a wave offering from the children of Israel, that they may perform the work of the Lord.
+and Aaron shall offer the Levites before the Lord _like_ a wave offering from the children of Israel, that they may perform the work of the Lord.

 ###### 12
 Then the Levites shall lay their hands on the heads of the young bulls, and you shall offer one as a sin offering and the other as a burnt offering to the Lord, to make atonement for the Levites.